p4lcsi/scalable-snort-gwlb-cicd/README.md

-# Building a Scalable Open-Source IPS/IDS Platform Powered by Snort3 and Amazon
+# Building a Scalable Open-Source IPS/IDS Platform Powered by Snort3 and Amazon Web Services

 This repository has deployment, installation and clean up instructions on how to deploy and manage Snort3 in AWS with Elastic Container Services and Gateway Load balancer.
-The solution will deploy Snort3 on ECS and provides an opportunity to adjust the Snort configuration and rulesets using a GitOps workflow.
+The solution will deploy Snort3 on Amazon ECS and provides controls to adjust the Snort configuration and rulesets using a GitOps-based workflow.

-This Snort3 deployment can then be used as a target for Gateway Load Balancer in a [distributed](https://aws.amazon.com/blogs/networking-and-content-delivery/scaling-network-traffic-inspection-using-aws-gateway-load-balancer/) or [centralized](https://aws.amazon.com/blogs/networking-and-content-delivery/centralized-inspection-architecture-with-aws-gateway-load-balancer-and-aws-transit-gateway/) architecture to be able to have Snort3 as a scalable network security appliance.
+This Snort3 deployment can then be used as a target for Gateway Load Balancer in a [distributed](https://aws.amazon.com/blogs/networking-and-content-delivery/scaling-network-traffic-inspection-using-aws-gateway-load-balancer/) or [centralized](https://aws.amazon.com/blogs/networking-and-content-delivery/centralized-inspection-architecture-with-aws-gateway-load-balancer-and-aws-transit-gateway/) architecture to use Cisco Snort3 as a scalable, open-source network security IPS/IDS solution.

 ## How to deploy
 ### Quickstart